-By default, challenges aren’t enabled for organizations with single sign-on (SSO).
-Using the Post-SSO verification setting in the Admin console, you can set a policy to allow additional risk-based authentication challenges and 2-Step Verification (2SV) if configured.
+- If you’ve configured an SSO profile for your organization - By default, login challenges aren’t enabled.
+However, you can set up post SSO verification to allow additional risk-based authentication challenges and 2-Step Verification (2SV) if configured.

-Yes, all Google Workspace editions include extra security questions and challenges.
+Yes, all Google Workspace editions include extra security questions and login challenges.

 We determine whether a sign-in is suspicious when our risk-analysis system identifies an attempt that’s outside the normal pattern of user behavior.
 For example, a user might try to sign in from an unusual location or in a manner associated with abuse.

 Phone verificationIf my users don’t have a corporate phone, is there another way to verify their accounts?

 Yes, there are different types of login challenges.
 Depending on the information that’s available for a user’s account, users are presented with a different type of login challenge, such as entering their employee ID or recovery email address.
 If a user doesn’t have access to their phone, they can use backup codes to sign in.
 For details, see Sign in using backup codes.

 The user can update the recovery information through the account settings.

 If the user doesn’t enter a recovery phone number, other types of login challenges apply, such as entering their recovery email address or using their employee ID.

 Disabling a login challengeIf the user can't verify their identity, can I disable the login challenge?